sxnfer/royal-blue/README.md

 4. If you forked this repository and want CI/CD to work as intended, you will have to create GitHub Secrets for the above environment variables (except for the local integration ones).

-5. Run the magic words (this installs dependencies, runs tests and checks):
+5. Run the setup script (this will install dependencies, run tests and checks):

     ```bash
     make setup